 Copy text and objects between Numbers and other apps on iPad

 You can copy text and objects between Numbers spreadsheets and other apps.
-If your iPad supports multitasking with Split View or Slide Over, you can also open Numbers and a second app — for example, Mail, Pages, Keynote, Safari or Photos — and drag objects (like text boxes, photos, tables and graphs) to copy them from one app to the other.
+If your iPad supports multitasking with Split View or Slide Over, you can also open Numbers and a second app—for example, Mail, Pages, Keynote, Safari, or Photos—and drag objects (like text boxes, photos, tables, and charts) to copy them from one app to the other.
 If your iPad has iPadOS installed, you can also open two Numbers spreadsheets and drag text and objects from one spreadsheet to another.

 To see if your iPad supports Split View and Slide Over, and to learn how to use these features, see this Apple Support article: Use Multitasking on your iPad.